Hummingbird Mint, Orange Hummingbird Mint

 Water: Average, drought tolerant

-Agastache are very easy plants to grow and will reward you with nonstop flowers right up till frost which attract butterflies and hummingbirds.
+Agastache are very easy plants to grow and will reward you with nonstop flowers right up until frost which attracts butterflies and hummingbirds.
 Their scented leaves also make them nice to work around.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.